noi-techpark/bdp-core/README.md

 The core of the platform contains all the business logic which handles connections to the database, to the data collectors which provide the data and to the web services which serve the data.

 The core provides two components, the `writer`, that writes data to the database and `reader`, that exposes REST APIs for web services.
-The new version of the `reader` is called `ninja`.
+The new version of the `reader` is called `ninja`, which is stored in another repository.
 Have a look at the [Ninja README.md](https://github.com/noi-techpark/it.bz.opendatahub.api.mobility-ninja/blob/master/README.md) for details.

 ### WRITER
 The writer is a REST API, which takes JSON DTOs, deserializes and validates them and finally stores them in the database.
 Additionally, it sets stations to active/inactive according to their presence inside the provided data.
 The writer itself implements the methods to write data and is therefore the endpoint for all data collectors.
 It uses the persistence-unit of the DAL which has full permissions on the database.